MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/whp-samples.md

 ## ARM64

 > [!NOTE]
 > Experimental support for WHP on ARM64 is available starting with Windows build 26085.
-Use the latest builds from Windows Insider Canary channel to get updates and fixes.
+Use the latest builds from the Windows Insider Canary channel to get updates and fixes.
 >
 > The ARM64 APIs are subject to change.